Permafrost/Tundra/SERVICES.md

     will no longer be in effect (expires).
 If not specified, the schedule will never expire.
 Not applicable for `once` scheduled tasks.
-  * `overlap?` is an optional boolean determining how to handle when one execution of the scheduled task overlaps the next scheduled execution, for example when the execution duration exceeds the schedule interval.
+  * `overlap?` is an optional boolean string determining how to handle when one execution of the scheduled task overlaps the next scheduled execution, for example when the execution duration exceeds the schedule interval.

     When `true`, the next scheduled execution of the service will execute as per the schedule, even if the previous schedule is